 He often spoke out against Mussolini, calling him a tyrant and a criminal.
 As a result, the maestro’s house was placed under 24-hour surveillance, his telephone was tapped, and his incoming and outgoing mail was read.
 In 1938 his passport was again confiscated, and when it was returned, he left Italy and did not return until after World War II.

 Toscanini remained in exile in the United States conducting huge benefit concerts for the war effort and several charities.
 The Toscanini family also assisted a large number of Jewish refugees from Europe in securing American entry visas, jobs and homes.
 And he conducted the music of several Italian Jews.

 After the war Toscanini insisted that the Jewish musicians at La Scala who lost their jobs in 1938 be reinstated.

 The Buddhist philosopher, Daisaku Ikeda wrote: “Toscanini was not able to separate art from daily life.
 For him, pretending not to see injustice was not only stifling to his humanity but fatal to his art.
 As he said: ‘When one’s spirit is twisted, one’s backbone is twisted as well.’
 It was Toscanini’s solid conviction that his daily actions must reflect his conscience… His heroic achievement served as an example to others.”

-My website: https://cesarecivetta.com has more info and a link to my book The Real Toscanini: Musicians Reveal the Maestro, which is based on 50 interviews with musicians who worked with him.
+For more info my website is: https://cesarecivetta.com and a link to more about my book and how to purchase The Real Toscanini: Musicians Reveal the Maestro, which is based on 50 interviews with musicians who worked with him is: http://therealtoscanini.com